 Skip to main content

 A governance system where agents propose strategies, vault shareholders vote, and approved agents execute within mandated parameters — earning performance fees on profits.
 One-liner: Agents pitch trade plans.
 Shareholders vote.
 Winners execute and earn carry.
-Multi-vault: A single governor manages multiple vaults.
-Proposals target a specific vault.
-Only shareholders of that vault vote on its proposals.
+Per-vault governor: Each vault has its own governor — a BeaconProxy the factory deploys at creation (resolved via factory.governorOf(vault)).
+A proposal targets that one vault, and only its shareholders vote.
+All governors share one implementation through a GovernorBeacon.

 Optimistic Governance